-Some flee, others defy order to leave eastern Ukraine region
+Some flee eastern Ukraine, others defy govt order to leave

 KRAMATORSK, Ukraine (AP) — Maryna Havrysh struggled to hold back her tears as she helped a group of volunteers load her elderly parents into an evacuation van in Kramatorsk, near the front line of Russia’s war on Ukraine.

 Her 84-year-old father, Viktor Mariukha, was carried by stretcher out of the house, while her mother Lidia, 79, held a cane as volunteers held her under each arm.

-As the couple left the home they had shared for nearly 70 years to begin a journey to a care home in western Ukraine, their daughter offered them words of comfort.
+As the couple left the home they had shared for nearly 70 years to begin a journey to a nursing home in western Ukraine, their daughter offered them words of comfort.

 But when the van’s sliding door closed, Maryna burst into sobs.